jsguy/misojs/README.md

 This creates a new project with the 'todo' skeleton applied, and runs it on http://localhost:6476

-PS: 6476 = miso if you typed it on a keypad
+PS: 6476 = miso if you typed it on a keypad!

 Documentation is in [the wiki](../../wiki)

+* Note: mongo is simply used for the todo app.

 ## miso development install